Joy's garden flowers

 - Joy Krauthammer

-As it is 18 Iyar, the 33rd day, four weeks and five days, Hod sh b'Hod, of the Sephirat HaOmer counting, meaning it is Lag B'Omer, it is a day beginning now, to celebrate.
+As it is 18 Iyar, the 33rd day, four weeks and five days, Hod sh b'Hod, of the Sephirat HaOmer counting, Lag B'Omer, it is a day beginning now, to celebrate.
 We are celebrating the neshama of Rabbi Shimon bar Yochai, being freed on the day he died.
-R. Shimon bar Yochai, author of the Zohar, a book of Jewish mysticism, believed that when a person died, the soul was set free, and that day was to be celebrated.
+R. Shimon bar Yochai, author of the Zohar, a book of Jewish mysticism, believed that when a person died, the soul was set free*, and that day was to be celebrated.
 On the day of his passing, Rabbi Shimon bar Yochai instructed his disciples to mark the date as "the day of my joy."

 For a long time, it was difficult for me to understand and grasp the Sephirah HOD, but I am getting better at it, and last night counting double Hod, on a personal level of understanding, I express to you, the splendor of Hod, the humility / Hod, the gratitude / Hod I feel for the blessings we receive from Yah, the Compassionate One, and also for my rebbes.
 My praise and thankfulness reverberate as does Hod, in my song for the Eternal One.
 As an Artist of Life, I praise Yah through the vessels of my musical and sound healing instruments, and in my garden.